Uppsala: References in popular culture

 In the History Channel's Canadian-Irish TV series Vikings, Uppsala is visited by Ragnar Lothbrok and his entourage to worship the Aesir gods and offer a human sacrifice to appease them.
 In that visit Lothbrok meets Uppsala's King Horik.
 The episode was criticised for its poorly researched depiction of Uppsala, which was shown as being located in a mountainous region, as well as of its heathen temple, which in the series was built in the style of a medieval Christian stave church.

 The literary series Pelle Svanslös (Peter No Tail) which follows the adventures of a cat with no tail and his friends created by author Gösta Knutsson takes place in Uppsala.

 Umberto Eco's book The Name of the Rose includes a character of a young Scandinavian monk Benno of Uppsala.

 In the video game Tom Clancy's Rainbow Six Siege, one of the defensive operators, Fenrir, is from Uppsala.

+Progressive rock swedish band Kaipa are from Uppsala.